 Many thousands of Americans kill themselves every year.
-It is said that for every successful suicide, there are ten men and women who attempt suicide.
-And for every one of those, there are ten who think of killing themselves, but do not.
-It is usually presumed that the underlying cause of such thoughts is depression; and that is usually the case.
+It is said that for every successful suicide, there are 10 men and women who attempt suicide.
+And for every one of those, there are 10 who think of killing themselves, but do not.
+It is usually presumed that the underlying cause of such thoughts is depression, and that is usually the case.
 But not always.
 Here are some of the feelings expressed by suicidal patients.

 Spite.
 “They will be sorry when I’m dead.”
 The so-called suicide gesture, which is really an attempt to manipulate others by threatening suicide, may on occasion go further than intended and actually result in death.
 The wrong combination of relatively harmless drugs can be fatal.
 Implicit in such an attempt is the sense that no one will otherwise respond to the wishes and needs of that person.

 Fear.
 Schizophrenia will sometimes present with delusions of persecution so severe that suicide seems the only way out.
 Sometimes, these suicides do not reflect a desire to die, but rather an attempt to get away—by jumping out of a window or shooting at a policeman.